Lorenz04/Vino-Analysis/README.md

 # Vino Analysis

-This is the updated version of
+This is the updated version.

 ## Intro
 Vino is everywhere!
 Especially white wine is the go the beverage during the summer as it is served best ice cold.